citp/privacy-policy-historical/m/my/myr/myrume.com.md

 **Choice/Opt-out**
 We provide you the opportunity to 'opt-out' of having your personally identifiable information used for certain purposes, when we ask for this information.
 For example, if you purchase a product/service but do not wish to receive any additional marketing material from us, you can indicate your preference on our order form.

-If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by emailing us at [info@MyRume.com](mailto:info@rumebags.com).
-We offer an opportunity to opt-out of certain communications on our [My Account](http://myrume.myshopify.com/account) pages, or you may [contact us](http://myrume.myshopify.com/pages/contact-us) at 866-921-0475 or RuMe, Inc 7042 S. Revere Parkway, Suite 470, Centennial, CO 80112 to opt-out.
+If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by emailing us at [info@MyRume.com](mailto:info@myrume.com "info@myrume.com").
+We offer an opportunity to opt-out of certain communications on our [My Account](https://www.myrume.com/account/login "Account") pages, or you may [contact us](https://www.myrume.com/pages/contact-us "Contact Us") at 866-921-0475 or RuMe, Inc 6981 S. Quentin St, Suite D, Centennial, CO 80112 to opt-out.

 **Log Files**
 As is true of most Web sites, we gather certain information automatically and store it in log files.
 This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.